Foreign investment into the UK limited by national security concerns?

 What the new measurements introduced by the Government mean for businesses in financial difficulty

 On Friday 20th March, the Government announced new measures to support businesses finding themselves in financial difficulty as a result of the impact of the Covid-19 pandemic.
-Below, Joanne Perry, Partner in the Employment team, summarises the announcement and what it means for you and your business.
+Below, Mark Fellows Partner in the Employment team, summarises the announcement and what it means for you and your business.

 Please bear in mind that the Government announcement is lacking in some important detail, we endeavour to provide this to you in the coming days.